gauravsaxena1997/mantra-wayfinding/README.md

     "integration": "Realistic Integration: The quote should appear naturally integrated into the scene on a physical surface, respecting perspective, lighting, shadows, and texture.
 It should look physically present, not like a sticker.", "aesthetic": "Aesthetic Consistency: All generated images should have a clean, modern, and photorealistic feel.", "safety": "Brand Safety: No logos, recognizable brands, celebrities, political symbols, or sensitive content is ever permitted.", "distractions": "No Distractions: The only readable text in the image is the quote and a subtle watermark.
-Any other text in the scene (e.g., on signs, books) must be illegible."
+Any other text in the scene (e.g., on signs, books) must be illegible.", "caption_format": "Confirms understanding of the multi-line caption structure: Quote, Author/Source, Blank Line, Caption Body, Blank Line, Hashtags."
   }
 }
 ```